-

 Topical Background (provided by the speaker)

 Many of the problems in our current food system can be traced back to changes in agricultural policies in the 1970s.
 Soon after, changes in the U.S. food environment—agricultural as well as corporate–promoted a culture in which it became socially acceptable to consume more calories than expended.
 The resulting “epidemic” of obesity threatens the health and security of Americans, strains the health care system, and creates a substantial economic burden on society.
 Underlying these changes is an overabundant and overly competitive food system in which companies are required to expand market channels in order to meet corporate growth targets.
-The contradiction between public health goals and corporate goals has led to a large and growing food movement in the United States aimed at changing the system in order to promote Read more
+The contradiction between public health goals and corporate goals has led to a large and growing food movement in the United States aimed at changing the system in order to promote healthier and Read more

 Feeding Dickinson